See my article on Tandem Brakes.

 The drum may be the inside of an oversized hub shell, or may be a separate unit which screws on to the side of the hub, by threads like those to which freewheels attach.

 Drum brakes are common on automobiles and motorcycles, but fairly rare on bicycles, mainly due to their weight.
 The greatest advantage of a drum brake is that it is unaffected by rain.
 Drum brakes are commonly used as drag brakes on tandems.
-See my article on Tandem Brakes.
+Also see the articles on Drum Brakes and on Tandem Brakes.

 Sometimes people speak of bicycle tires as if they suffer from dry rot, but this is not generally correct.
 (The exception would be for cotton-cord tires, but those pretty much disappeared by the mid 1960s, at least as far as clinchers are concerned.)